 Marisol Ramirez, Outreach Specialist, began her work as a leader and activist for the rights of the LGBT community in her native country, Colombia.
 She arrived in the United States as an immigrant “Mojada” in 1993.
 Due to her personal experience as an undocumented individual she understands the realities and the needs of the immigrant community.
 In 2007 she joined Voces Latinas as a Promotora where she outreached and provided social support to women experiencing violence and at high risk for HIV.
 Since then, Marisol dedicated her life to educating and empowering the Latino Community on issues such as HIV and Domestic Violence.
 During her time as a Promotora she learned about HIV Testing and outreach and subsequently was hired as the Outreach Specialist.
 Currently Marisol works in different programs such as Community Mobilization and HIV/AIDS services.
 Her main goal is to become a Social Worker in order to help people in the USA and in Colombia.
 Although Marisol is now a documented immigrant, married and has three amazing children, her life experience as an undocumented immigrant laid the foundation to work with kindness and love while remaining humble.
 Her favorite hobby is music and she has been a Julio Iglesias fan since 1968.
 In 1980 she was president of his fan club in Colombia

-Néstor Ardila earned a BA in Psychology from Queens College University in 2013.
-After graduating, he served as a volunteer in different non-profits organizations in New York and Colombia such as Queens Pride House and La Hora del Cuento.
-He currently works at Voces Latinas as a Certified Patient Navigator, where he assists the community with Health Insurance enrollment process and connection to other services.
-In addition, he works as HIV Counselor/Tester, Outreach and Social Media Specialist.
-His interests include continuing his Master Degree in Social Work and to advocate for those in need.
-As a future plan, he would like to return to Colombia to practice his career and start his own non-profit.
+Néstor Ardila, BA, Case Manager, earned a BA in Psychology from Queens College University in 2013.
+After graduating from his undergraduate degree, he served as a volunteer in different non-profits organizations in New York and Colombia including Queens Pride House and La Hora del Cuento.
+He currently works at Voces Latinas as Case Manager where he assists people living with HIV to get linked to medical care and support services.
+In addition, he provides counseling to clients, conducts HIV testing, and facilitates an Mpowerment Project called “Holatinos” – and intervention project that is designed to address the needs of young gay and bisexual men.
+His interests include to advocate for those in need and to serve his community.